Soil Testing Information for Homeowners

 Submit samples for any planting projects you have in mind several weeks before you plan to plant.
 This will allow plenty of time for you to get the results back and amend the soil before planting.

 Soil samples can be submitted for testing any time of the year.
 Results are usually ready within a few weeks and are posted online.
 Winter and spring are the lab’s busiest seasons.
 Samples submitted during these times may take longer to process.
 Check current processing times here: http://www.ncagr.gov/agronomi/pals/

 How Do I Submit Samples?

 Boxes and forms for sampling are available from any Cooperative Extension center (find your local center: https://www.ces.ncsu.edu/local-county-center/).
 Completed samples should be mailed to the N.C.
-Department of Agriculture’s soil testing lab in Raleigh, whose address can be found on the soil sample box and submission form.
+Department of Agriculture & Consumer Service’s soil testing lab in Raleigh.
+Their address can be found on the soil sample box and submission form.
 Download a submission form here: http://www.ncagr.gov/agronomi/pdffiles/issoil.pdf